mxn42/rsschool-cv/en/cv.md

 #### Last decade

 - Embedded JS dev, web dev, and lead for solutions in Interactive TV, customer demos, internal web portals.
-- Webdev a new version control system.
+- Web dev a new version control system.
 - Teach EcmaScript and Node courses in Polytech.

 #### The 2000s